wheresalice/surfacemap/README.md

 ## Development

 The area and types of surface we download are defined at the top of download.py.
-The current REGION is [West Yorkshire](https://www.openstreetmap.org/relation/88079).
-Each key in SURFACES becomes a separate geojson file, which becomes a separate vector_layer.
+The default `REGION` is [West Yorkshire](https://www.openstreetmap.org/relation/88079).
+Each key in `SURFACES` becomes a separate geojson file, which becomes a separate vector_layer.

 Each layer needs a style adding to `vectorStyles` in public_html/site.js